pokt-network/pocket/e2e/docs/E2E_ADR.md

 ## Goals

-Stated goals from the original [GitHub ticket](https://github.com/pokt-network/pocket/issues/466) for #466:
+Stated goals from the original Github issue #466:

 - Create the foundation for a framework on which ALL future E2E automation will be built (e.g. including relays, state sync, etc...)
   - The current umbrella ticket will be used to link tickets expanding on this one’s features.